pablolagos/go-metrics/README.md

 - **Atomic Operations**: Safely increment, decrement, or adjust metric values, even in concurrent environments.
 - **Time-Based Grouping**: Metrics are grouped by hour or day for granular tracking and analysis.
 - **Persistence**: Metrics are automatically saved to a JSON file and reloaded at startup.
-- **Error Handling**: Handles corrupted files gracefully by resetting metrics while logging the issue.
 - **Timezone-Aware Queries**: Retrieve metrics for specific time ranges, respecting your preferred timezone.
 - **Dynamic Metric Creation**: Automatically creates metrics when they are first used.
-- **Signal Handling**: Ensures metrics are saved before termination when receiving signals like `SIGINT` or `SIGTERM`.
+- **Custom Signal Handling**: The program using the library manages signals and decides when to call `SaveMetrics`.

 ---